Nripjit Singh Bedi: Highlights

-Nippy also represented India at the Asian Games in Bangkok (1966)).
+Bedi also represented India at the Asian Games in Bangkok (1966)).
 In Pre Olympic qualifying championships, the Indian team won a bronze medal in Delhi (1963), prior to the Tokyo Olympics held in the latter half of 1964.

-Nippy is the youngest recipient of the Arjuna Award in 1962 and is the first awardee from Punjab state.
+Bedi is the youngest recipient of the Arjuna Award in 1962 and is the first awardee from Punjab state.
 He was also the first ever member of the Punjab Police and BSF to be a recipient for achievements in volleyball.
-Over a decade later, Nippy was declared "Sportsman of the Year" by the Punjab government in 1974.
+Over a decade later, Bedi was declared "Sportsman of the Year" by the Punjab government in 1974.

-Under Nippy's leadership and captainship, the BSF was undefeated from 1968 to 1979 in National championships; All Indian Police Games and in open All India tournaments/championships in all over India.
+Under Bedi's leadership and captainship, the BSF was undefeated from 1968 to 1979 in National championships; All Indian Police Games and in open All India tournaments/championships in all over India.

-Nippy holds the record of playing the most all India Nationals from 1958 to 1979 continuously.
+Bedi holds the record of playing the most all India Nationals from 1958 to 1979 continuously.
 He won 13 Gold medals, 5 Silver medals and 1 Bronze medal at nationals.
 In 1965 the Nationals did not take place due to the war between India and Pakistan.

 He served as a Commandant with the Border Security Force (BSF) before his retirement in 1995.
 His command took him all over India like Jammu Kashmir - Mendher, West Bengal - Raiganj, Malda, Rajasthan, Gujarat - Rann of Kutch, Punjab - Dera Baba Nanak, Fazilka.

-Nippy was the recipient of the President's Police Medal for meritorious service in 1992 and with a Lifetime Achievement Award by the Punjab police, the latter given by the chief minister of Punjab in 2007.
-Punjab Government honoured Nippy for his outstanding contributions towards Volleyball as part of the 550th birth celebration of Guru Nanak Dev ji in 2019.
+Bedi was the recipient of the President's Police Medal for meritorious service in 1992 and with a Lifetime Achievement Award by the Punjab police, the latter given by the chief minister of Punjab in 2007.
+Punjab Government honoured Bedi for his outstanding contributions towards Volleyball as part of the 550th birth celebration of Guru Nanak Dev ji in 2019.

-Melody Melo, the famous Anglo India, in his Book on World Sportsmen said "INDIA has produced only one NIPPY and there cannot be another NIPPY."
+Melville de Melo, India's most legendary Anglo Indian sports broadcaster and author, said "INDIA has produced only one NIPPY and there cannot be another NIPPY."

 Coach

-Nippy was the coach of the BSF Volleyball team along with its captain.
-Under his captaincy BSF team became an unbeatable force to reckon with.
-He remarkably balanced the responsibilities of a Coach and Captain at the same time.

-Nippy was appointed coach for the Indian volleyball team and led them to the 1983 Asian Men's Volleyball Championship in Japan.
+Bedi was the coach of the BSF Volleyball team along with its captain.
+Bedi was appointed coach for the Indian volleyball team and led them to the 1983 Asian Men's Volleyball Championship in Japan.
 He coached the Indian police team in 1967, 1974 and 1983 and filled the same position with the BSF team for a period of 15 years.

-Nippy trained many players who represented India, including Balwant Singh "Ballu".
-Nippy was a member of the Sports Council of India, a Sports Authority of India (SAI) selector and president of the DVA.
+Bedi trained many players who represented India, including Balwant Singh "Ballu".
+Bedi was a member of the Sports Council of India, a Sports Authority of India (SAI) selector and president of the DVA.

 Retirement

-Following his retirement Nippy is settled in Jalandhar.
-He is still actively involved in providing free coaching to youngsters.
-He also attends coaching camps to provide tips to budding players in The field of Volleyball.
-His passion and dedication to Volleyball is admirable and second to none.
+Following his retirement Bedi lives in Jalandhar.
+He is still involved in providing free coaching to young players, and attends coaching camps.